Locations:

 Potential statin side effects

-“In rare circumstances, people may have side effects, which sometimes require your doctor to change the dose or change the medication,” shares Dr. Sarraju.
+“In some circumstances, people may have side effects, which sometimes require your doctor to change the dose or change the medication,” shares Dr. Sarraju.

 Common statin side effects include: